khval/chunky_plains/README.md

-Hi this graphics experiment a precursor to retroMode.library
+Hi this graphics experiment a precursor to retroMode.library, it was written around 2013.

 Disclaimer: